 LOCAL DISASTERS

-Everyday Disasters provides food, clothing, shelter, crisis counseling 24 hrs/day, 365 days/year for family house fires, multi-family apartment fires, floods, tragedies.
-Average of 100 disasters (1 every 3 days) affecting about 150 families per year.
-Most victims live in low/moderate income areas and many live below the poverty level.
+Everyday Disasters � provides food, clothing, shelter, crisis counseling 24 hrs/day, 365 days/year for family house fires, multi-family apartment fires, floods, and other tragedies.
+Average of 100 disasters per year (every 3-4 days).
+Most victims we serve live in low/moderate income areas and many live below the poverty level.

 LOCAL TRAINING AND PREPAREDNESS

-Lifesaving training to over 36,000 people per year (CPR, first aid, aquatics, babysitting, pet first aid)
+Lifesaving training to over 33,000 people per year (CPR, first aid, aquatics, babysitting, pet first aid)

-Free Annual Summer Swim program for over 40 years at Ala Moana Beach for hundreds of keiki and adults
+Free Annual Summer Swim program for over 45 years at Ala Moana Beach for hundreds of keiki and adults

 Workplace Safety teaches workers how to prevent injuries and respond to life threatening emergencies